gplepage/lsqfit/doc/html/_sources/lsqfit.txt

    .. attribute:: y

       Fit data used in the fit.
-This may be differ from the input data if an *svd* cut is used (``svdcut>0``).
+This may differ from the input data if an *svd* cut is used (``svdcut>0``).
 It is either a dictionary (:class:`gvar.BufferDict`) or an array (:class:`numpy.ndarray`),
       depending upon the input.